neonwatty/drafts/meme-search-02-20-2025-updates.md

 -
-- 4 new image to text new models added ranging in size from 200M to 2B parameters: florence-2-base (new default), florence-2-large, smolvlm-256, smolvlm-500
 - new model selection panel added in the pro app Settings so you select or change your image-to-text model
 - moondream2 to current revision
 - new test database added to image-to-text service for more comprehensive testing